 TIP: If you're going to be following this guide step by step using Putty then you can save yourself some typing by simply highlighting each command below, right-clicking on it and selecting Copy.
 Then toggle over to your Putty Session and right-click once more.
 The command you've just copied from here will be automatically pasted into your Putty Session.

 when prompted type Y and then press [Enter].
-This will install the gnome desktop core components.
+This will install the basic xfce desktop components plus a few useful extras (eg. cpu utilisation graphs)

 when prompted type Y and press [Enter].
 This will install VNC Server which is required for running the virtual desktop on the server.
 Next type: